 Hospital cover is private health insurance that helps cover the costs of inpatient hospital admissions, including accommodation, theatre fees and charges raised by your doctor or specialist.

 All medical treatments and services listed under the Medicare Benefits Schedule (MBS) are covered by private hospital insurance, although specific benefits – and the amount you can claim – depend on your level of cover.

 - Stay in a private room (if available and included on your cover)

-- Plus - the peace of mind knowing that you can avoid lengthy public hospital waiting lists
+- Avoid lengthy public hospital waiting lists

 Do you have to take out private hospital insurance?

 No, it’s entirely your choice, but with the public health system in Australia under increasing pressure, private hospital cover can make a huge difference if you find yourself in need of hospital treatment.

 The public health system is a good safety net, but you’re likely to encounter long waiting times for treatment and a growing risk of being ‘bumped’.
 What’s more, you don’t get any choice in the public system, whereas private hospital insurance gives you the freedom to choose your hospital and doctor or specialist.

 At HIF, we cover more than 1,300 private hospitals across Australia.
 And thanks to our AccessGap scheme (our medical gap arrangement with the Australian Health Service Alliance), you can minimise and even eliminate your out-of-pocket expenses.

 How do private insurance and public system waiting times compare?